Radiology Spotters Collection

 Click to reveal the answer

-This finding is known as the ring-around-artery sign on hand radiographs.
+This finding is known as the ring-around-the-artery sign on lateral chest radiographs and chest CTs.

 Why is it called so?